csells/go_router/README.md

 - BUG: navigating back too fast crashes
 - BUG: navigation to error page is slow when using package:url_strategy to remove # from URLs
   - "Loading app from service worker"
+  - doesn't seem to work at all in release mode, e.g. 'http-server build/web' then surf to error page
+  - need to configure all URLs to end up at index.html ala https://stackoverflow.com/a/65709246